Wint3rmute/baczek.me/content/non_programming.md

 ## Music

 I've been through a music school, learning piano for 6 years (also boosting my typing speed, which came in handy later).
-I spend most of my time with music, exploring interesting genres and artists.
+I spend most of my time with music, exploring genres and artists that I find interesting.

-Here are some of my favourite picks:
+Some of my favourite picks:

 - Kate Bush
 - Son Lux
 - Vulfpeck
 - Leonard Cohen
 - Peter Gabriel
+- Brian Eno
 - Yazoo
 - The Punch Brothers
 - Bryan Ferry
+- Adam Neely

 ## Books